What is an Ecommerce Business

 - Etsy and Shopify: How Three Makers Used Both to Grow Their Businesses

-- Selling on eBay: How One Business Finds New Customers
+- Scaling Sales on eBay: How One Business Balances Growth, Customer Service, and Life

-As you prepare for the launch of your new business, there are several shipping and fulfillment elements you need to prepare for.
+As you get close to the launch of your new business, there are several shipping and fulfillment elements you need to prepare for.
 In this section, we’ve curated a few comprehensive guides on how to determine your shipping strategy.

-- How to Reduce Shipping Costs as a Small Ecommerce Store
+- How to Reduce Shipping Costs for Small Businesses: 6 Helpful Ways

 - 67 Key Performance Indicators (KPIs) for Ecommerce